 When researching potential contract manufacturing partners, it’s absolutely critical to choose one that will take great care to protect your intellectual property (IP).
 The consequences of compromised IP can be dire.
 As you go through the vetting process, what are some of the important considerations to evaluate to make sure your sensitive information is not at risk?
 First, make sure they actually have an IP policy in place; if there is no formal policy, run the other way.
 Next, verify the systems and controls in detail.
 Important items to consider include:

 IT Security – Security breaches have become too common.
-How does the CM protect IP from the outside world?
+How does the contract manufacturer (CM) protect IP from the outside world?
 Are the necessary firewalls in place?
 Are they monitored in real time?
-How often is there a formal review of IT security tools, procedures and policies?
-Does the contract manufacturer address internal information security?
+How often is there a formal review of IT security tools, procedures, and policies?
+Does the CM address internal information security?
 Does the CM segregate information internally by formally granting access rights?
 Is business information backed up daily and stored off site?

 Policies and Procedures – Does the contract manufacturing company have written policies and procedures addressing IP security?
 These procedures should delineate what is and is not permissible with respect to handling sensitive customer information.
 The CM needs to be able to explain how they perform tasks such as interfacing with sub-suppliers without compromising customer IP, and provide evidence that current NDAs are in place with all suppliers.

 Culture – This is an essential, and often overlooked, component of IP security.
 The company’s collective attitude is what ascribes importance to the protection of customer IP.
 Are corporate policies and procedures taken seriously?
 Some CMs will divulge the names of its customers and use pictures of their products without explicit permission.
 Remember, if the CM is willing to tell you all about its current customers, it stands to reason they will be equally free with your sensitive information.